ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 We added a white directional light that is set along the x, y and z axis so that it shines on the top and side of the box.
 The ambient light allows us to see the box better from all angles.
 The first parameter for the light constructor functions is the color, the second parameter is the light intensity, which ranges from 0 to 1.
-You should be able to see your player box now, it will look more 3D as the each side has different lighting.

-> Tip: if you have any issues in Replit, open your browser dev tools and check the console for more information.
+You should be able to see your player box now, it will look more 3D as each side has different lighting.
+Your can use your browser dev tools and check the console logs if you encounter any errors.

 Let's also get rid of the window scrollbars.
 Add the following to the `style.css` file in the `body` selector: